Gaius Julius Caesar 100-44 BCE

 Gaius Octavius, also known as Octavian, Caesar’s grand-nephew and adopted son, was chosen as the heir to Caesar’s throne.
 Octavian joined forces with Mark Antony to hunt down Brutus and the rest of the conspirators.
 Many former Senators who championed the Old Republic, like Cicero, were also executed as enemies of the state.
 Octavian then turned the tables against Antony who fled with Cleopatra to Egypt where they took their own lives.

 Octavian then ordered the death of Caesar’s only son (with Cleopatra) Caesarion, just to ensure there would be no one to challenge his title as ‘First Citizen of Rome’.
-(Man, what a dick!)
+(Seriously?!)
 Octavian then changed his name to Augustus, becoming the first Roman Emperor.
 As Emperor, Augustus initiated Pax Romana – which was basically peace by force.
 Augustus was followed by a long line of psychopathic megalomaniacs like Caligula and Nero, eventually causing the decline of Rome, plummeting all of Europe into the Dark Ages.

 The death of Caesar was the fall of the Republic and the rise of the Roman Empire.